MisterY/music-site/drums/dynamics.md

 * > = accent
 * sfz = louder than the standard accent (>)

+### How to play

+Here are some tips on how to additionally affect the dynamics.

-One of the ways to control dynamics with a drumset is adjusting the stick height when striking a drum / cymbal.
+One of the main ways to control dynamics with a drumset is adjusting the stick height when striking a drum / cymbal.

 Another is the location at which the stick hits the drum head.
 The dynamic level decreases as the sticks move towards the upper end of the drum.

+#### Decrease

+Use lighter sticks.
+Use brushes.
+Use rim click.
+Play cymbals with the tip of the stick, not the shoulder.
+For light crashes and effects, hit the cymbal with the edge of the stick while holding a stick at a 90-degree angle to the cymbal edge.
+Keep the foot down when playing hi-hat and bass drum.
+Do not open the hats more than 1/4 of an inch.

+#### Increase

+Use heavier sticks.
+Use sticks with nylon head.
-One way to increase the volume would be to use the stick shoulder to hit the drum/cymbal.
+Use the stick shoulder to hit the drum/cymbal.
+Use the stick shaft (the flat part) on hi-hat for extreme sound volumes.
+Use your full arm.
+Use rim-shots on drums.
+Turn the sticks around and play with the butt end.
+Play the pedals with the feet up.

 ## Dynamic Character